Atlanta Motor Vehicle Accident Reports: The Basics

 Understanding Atlanta GA Accident Reports

 You should have Atlanta GA accident reports filed every time you are in a motor vehicle collision in The Peach State.
-The report lists the accident report number, summarizes what the officer on the scene observed, and offers key details.
+The report lists the accident report number, summarizes what the officer observed, and offers critical details.

-The first page provides specifics about other drivers involved in the crash and their insurance information, and whether a citation was issued.
+The first page provides specifics about other drivers involved in the crash, their insurance information, and whether a citation was issued.
 Along with the officer’s description of the accident, the second page may include a diagram to illustrate what happened.

-A supplemental report allows the officer to provide additional data regarding passengers, other drivers, witnesses, etc. The final page is the overlay with the Atlanta accident codes, which are difficult for most people to decipher.
+A supplemental crash report allows the officer to provide additional data regarding passengers, other drivers, witnesses, etc. The final page overlooks the Atlanta accident codes, which are difficult for most people to decipher.
 A qualified attorney can answer any questions you may have.